 Table 5.20: Lot, Building, and Siting Requirements

 Requirement Critical Dune Area Overlay District

 Min.
-Lot Area a (ac.)
+Lot Area (ac.)
 2

 Min.
-Lot Wid th (ft.)
+Lot Width (ft.)
 150

 Min.
 Lot Frontage (ft.)
 150

 Min.
-Lot Dep th 150
+Lot Depth 150

 Min.
 Front 50

 Setbacks Street Side 50

 (ft.)
 Side 25

 Rear 25

-2. Notwithstanding the requirements of Table 5.20, the location of any buildings, structures, roads, streets, and driveways shall be restricted to areas where natural vegetation has stabilized the sand or where the sand can demonstrably be stabilized by the planting and maintenance of natural vegetation.

-E. Access Design.

-- 1. Roads, streets, and access driveways shall be located in troughs or through natural gaps within the dune area.
+- 2. Notwithstanding the requirements of Table 5.20, the location of any buildings, structures, roads, streets, and driveways shall be restricted to areas where natural vegetation has stabilized the sand or where the sand can demonstrably be stabilized by the planting and maintenance of natural vegetation. - E. Access Design. - 1.
+Roads, streets, and access driveways shall be located in troughs or through natural gaps within the dune area.
 Roads, streets, and driveways shall be paved. - 2.
 Nonvehicle, pedestrian pathways, and trails shall be designated and shall primarily be sited in the troughs, valleys, and natural gaps of the dunes.
 Erosion or damage to sand areas, whether vegetated or not, by use of pathways or trails shall require the installation, use, and maintenance of raised boardwalks or stairs. - 3.
 Motorized vehicles, snowmobiles, and bicycles shall be restricted to traveling only on designated roads, Streets, and driveways.
 No all-terrain vehicles or motorcycles shall be operated within a critical sand dune area.
 This subsection may be enforced by any police agency of appropriate jurisdiction. - F. Beach Grass.
 Beach grass (Ammophila breviligulata) or other suitable or similar vegetation material shall be planted on areas of open sand for a minimum distance of 50 feet on each side of roads, streets, and driveways. - G. State Statute.
-Statutes promulgated by the state legislature or rules and regulations statutorily authorized and promulgated by the appropriate state agency from time to time which contain more restrictive or additional terms and conditions as to the use and development of land within the Township's critical sand dune areas, and which the Township is required to follow and enforce, shall be incorporated in this section by reference upon their respective effective dates and shall modify or supplement the terms and conditions of this section.
-Copies of such mandatory laws, rules, and regulations shall be kept on file at the township office for inspection during regular business hours and shall be currently maintained by the Township Clerk.
+Statutes promulgated by the state legislature or rules and regulations statutorily authorized and promulgated by the appropriate state agency from time to time which contain more restrictive or additional terms and conditions as to the use and development of land within the Township's critical sand dune areas.